 USAID/Afghanistan should continue ensuring that gender integration is carried out in all of its programs and that USAID/Afghanistan supports at least one women's empowerment program with its own funding.
 Gender integration includes a gender analysis of an organization or process, asking how structures and decisions affect men and women differently, and the attempt to include women in not just the decisions that are made, but also how decision-making is done, in structures and processes usually controlled by men.
 A women's empowerment project specifically targets women as beneficiaries in a male-dominated context in order to overcome discrimination or oppression of women and girls.
 Given the status of women and the barriers to equality in all regions of Afghanistan, both types of programs are appropriate and needed.

-It is important that USAID fund a stand-alone program, on women's empowerment in Afghanistan.
+It is important that USAID fund a stand-alone program on women's empowerment in Afghanistan.
 Donors and program staff generally do not understand how to conduct gender integration, with women's needs given short shrift.
 Women face so many obstacles that men do not, solely because of their sex.
-Development goals for Afghanistan are doubly difficult to meet for women, because they live at such a disadvantage as compared to men in Afghan society.
+Development goals for Afghanistan are doubly difficult to meet for women, because they are at such a disadvantage compared to men in Afghan society.

 Additional attention is needed to make any improvement in women's lives.
 There is a large body of evidence that demonstrates money spent on women's empowerment programs is more effective and offers a much greater value for donors than traditional male-focused development programs.
-An empowerment model should be used, using participatory development techniques and activities that will lead to women's leadership, competence, decision-making and participation in the political, economic, legal, educational, and social spheres of Afghan society.
+To accomplish this, an empowerment model that applies participatory development techniques and activities should be used.
+A participatory model helps build women's leadership and competence and by definition includes women in decision-making positions in the political, economic, legal, educational, and social spheres of Afghan society.

-For all programs the results framework should include gender-specific and/or gender inclusive language.
-Indicators should be designed to measure any differential effect on women and girls as compared to men and boys.
+For all programs the results framework should include gender-specific and/or gender-inclusive language.
+Indicators should be designed to measure any differential effect on women and girls compared to men and boys.
 Where culturally appropriate, indicators measuring program impacts at the household level should be disaggregated by carefully defined male-headed and female-headed households.
 For programs that support livelihoods or small businesses, individual and business-level indicators should be disaggregated to provide comparative data for both women and men as individuals and as owners or managers of businesses.